top of page

 The Speaking of Verse and Prose

-£10 per class paid termly
+£12.50 per class paid termly

-These regular classes are on Tuesdays during term time:
+These regular classes for Years 4-8 are on Wednesdays 7:00-8:00 pm

 There is nothing I know that is quite like the thrill that you get when you learn how to see through a character’s eyes or feel the things that they feel.
 At heart, the very process of acting is life-affirming, joyful and exhilarating.